 Promotion of your fine piece of art can come in many different forms.
 From speaking at events, to having a Twitter account.
-Still there is a much more powerful method to reach your audience: e-mail.
-Yes, e-mail is old and get ignored.
+Still there is a much more powerful method to reach your audience: email.
+Yes, email is old and gets ignored sometimes.
 However, if someone is opting in to receive e-mails from you, most of them will read it sooner or later.
 It is a great way to tell them you have a new version available and what the highlights are of this new release.

-Usually software projects have a few fanboys.
-Those people are really in love with your project and like to help.
+Most software projects only have a few fanboys.
+But it are those people that are really in love with your project and like to help.
 Sometimes they are not able to do development themselves, but they can do others things.
 Great examples are writing about the tool, or sharing it with others.
 Even writing a referral for your website might be a good way to help.

 Another great group of people is the power-users.
 They are beyond positive standing with your efforts, and able to contribute even more.
 They have deep insights in the area, may work for big companies with a lot of resources and have a bigger network than you.
 These people are valuable and most likely your software is making their life easier.
 Keep listening to their needs and determine how you can satisfy them, without compromising the goals of your project.

 - Use the skills of fanboys and power-users